Avi DNS Architecture and Features

 Refer to the DNS Health Monitor article for more details.

 - Domain filtering drops requests for any domains that are not explicitly configured on the DNS service (the default setting is to allow all domains).

 - The time-to-live (TTL) can be customized (default is 30 seconds).

 - Network security policy can be based on client (source) IP and port.

 - With a full TCP proxy, client spoofing is prevented for TCP DNS queries.
 SYN flood attacks are mitigated.

 - One can opt to respond to failed DNS requests by returning a DNS error code or dropping the packets.

 Regardless of use case, DNS virtual service configuration begins with the Advanced Wizard.
 The operative field below is Application Profile, which needs to be set to System-DNS (or some alternative DNS-oriented profile the user defines).

 Illustrated below is the application profile editor.
-Setting the Type **field to **DNS brings up basic and request rate limiter settings by which to customize the behavior of Avi DNS when other than default behavior is desired.
+Setting the Type field to DNS brings up settings by which to customize the behavior of Avi DNS.

 - Number of IPs returned by DNS server defaults to 1, but can be set as high as 20.
 If set to 0, this DNS will return all available IPs (A records) to the requesting client.
 On a per-GSLB-service, this general value may be overridden (see Avi GSLB Service Health Monitors).